elenidriva/ML-Classification-Algorithms/README.md

 * F1: 90%

 ## Key features
+* DataSets: Enron-Spam and Ling-Spam
+The data inside the datasets do not belong to me, nor are the copyrights mine.
+They can both be found [here](http://www2.aueb.gr/users/ion/publications.html)

 * Laplace Smoothing
 In general, if the word "Art" does not exist in the category Ham (or Spam), then we have:
  P(art | Ham) = 0, leading to P(art and craft  | Ham) = 0